What Is Real Wage Unemployment

 Q3: What is the role of technology in real wage unemployment?

 A3: Technological advancements can contribute to both real wage unemployment and other types of unemployment.
-Automation and technological change can displace workers, potentially leading to wage stagnation or decline, even if wages remain above the theoretical market clearing level.
+Now, automation and technological change can displace workers, potentially leading to wage stagnation or decline, even if wages remain above the theoretical market clearing level.
 This highlights the importance of adapting to technological changes through reskilling and upskilling initiatives.

 Q4: Is real wage unemployment more prevalent in certain industries than others?